 The UBC Rehabilitation Sciences Alumni Bursary

-Established in 1982 by the Rehabilitation Student Council led by Nancy Cho (President).
+by the Rehabilitation Student Council led by Nancy Cho (President).
 Prior to 1982, all rehabilitation science students were provided a government stipend for their work in the hospitals while on their placements.
 This helped students with the costs of their education.
 This government stipend program was discontinued for allied health professions in 1982, and the bursary was founded in its place in order to assist students in financial need.
-On this 30th anniversary of the establishment of the Bursary, Nancy is again providing leadership toward raising $30,000 towards this endowed bursary, which will be awarded to two students (One Masters of Physical Therapy and one Masters Occupational Therapy) each year.
-Please make a gift to help us reach our goal of $30,000.
+On the 30th anniversary of the establishment of the Bursary, Nancy again provided leadership toward raising $30,000 to improve the support provided to students from this endowed bursary.
+Each year two students are awarded the bursary (One Masters of Physical Therapy and one Masters Occupational Therapy).
+Please make a gift to help support students in need.

 The NRC Travel Award in Physical Therapy